10 and + Websites to Find Free 3D Printing Models to download

 5. Autodesk 123D

 Autodesk 123D is a suite of computer-aided design (CAD) and 3D modeling tools targeted mainly at hobbyists.
-Alongside the suite of tools, Autodesk also offers a site in which users can add their creations and share with many other users.
-The majority of the models are usually downloaded and printed, with the use of Autodesk as a utility to interface with a MakerBot 3D printer.
+Alongside the suite of tools, Autodesk also offers a site in which users can add their creations and share it with many other users.
+The majority of the models are usually downloaded and printed, with the use of Autodesk as a utility to interface with MakerBot 3D printer.

 Another 3D printing community, Sproutform is a site designed for giving users ways to share their creation and assist people in printing 3D creations.
 Sproutform comes with a system that will try to discover the things you like.
 The more you make use of the site by downloading and rating creations, the better it is with recommendations.